sleeptoken/zettelkasten/Footprinting & Reconnaissance.md

 ### Network and Email Footprinting

 next step after retrieving DNS information is to gather network-related info and track email communications
+#### Locate the network range

+- detailed information regarding IP allocation and the nature of allocation is available with the appropriate regional registry database
+- To find the network range of the target network, one must enter the server IP address in the ARIN Whois database search tool.
+A user can also visit the [American Registry for Internet Numbers](https://www.arin.net/)  website and enter the server IP in to the SEARCH site or `Whois` text box.
+- If an attacker traces a route to a machine, it could be possible to obtain the internal IP address of the gateway, which can be useful